Universal basic income by country: Permanent fund of Alaska

 The Alaska Permanent Fund pays a partial basic income to all its residents since 1982.
-According to the Basic Income Earth Network, the introduction and development of the only genuine universal basic income system in existence to this day took place just in Alaska in the mid 1970s, just as discussion of basic income was dying down in the rest of the United States.
+According to the Basic Income Earth Network, the introduction and development of the only genuine universal basic income system in existence to this day took place just in Alaska in the mid-1970s, just as discussion of basic income was dying down in the rest of the United States.
 Jay Hammond, the Republican governor was concerned that the huge wealth generated by oil mining in Prudhoe Bay, the largest oilfield in North America, would only benefit the current population of the state.
 He suggested setting up a fund to ensure that this wealth would be preserved, through investment of part of the revenue from oil.
 In 1976, the Alaska Permanent Fund was created by an amendment to the State Constitution.
-After years of political negotiations about what to do with the returns to the fund, Jay Hammond used the power of his office to craft an agreement to create a genuine universal basic income--the Permanent Fund Dividend.
-Since implementation of the program in 1982, everyone who meets a special residency requirement – currently around 650,000 people – has received dividend every year.
+After years of political negotiations about what to do with the returns to the fund, Jay Hammond used the power of his office to craft an agreement to create a genuine universal basic income-- the Permanent Fund Dividend.
+Since implementation of the program in 1982, everyone who meets a special residency requirement – currently around 650,000 people – has received a dividend every year.
 The amount varies each year, but is the same for all residents regardless of age, citizenship, employment status, number of years of residence in the state, and so on.
 This dividend corresponds to part of the average interest earned, over the previous five years, on the permanent fund set up using the revenue from oil mining.
 The dividend stood at around $300 per person per annum in the early years but was close to reaching $2000 in 2000, when the stock market plummeted and cut the dividend in half in the course of a few years.
 In 2008, however, the size of the annual dividends reached a new all-time high with payments of $2069 per person.

 Oceania

 Australia

 Basic income has gained support from Australian academics such as John Tomlinson, John Wiseman, and Allan MacDonald.
 The Queensland Greens were the first Australian party to adopt a Guaranteed Adequate Income (GAI) policy in 1999.
 Basic Income Guarantee Australia was accepted into the Basic Income Earth Network in 2006 as an affiliate member.
 In August 2014, ACOSS made a recommendation to simplify the welfare system via a basic income support payment; however, this differs from a universal guaranteed income in that it would still be means-tested.
 In 2020, the Greens NSW adopted the Universal Wellbeing Payment as a policy.

-A basic income implemented through taxation is advocated by the Pirate Party.
+A universal basic income of $500 per week to every Australian citizen aged over 18-years-old is supported by the Fusion Party.
+The party would also allow for top-up payments for those such as pensioners, the disabled, carers etc.